Brooks Robinson: Early years (1955–1959)

-Everyday player, MVP (1960-1965)
+Everyday player, MVP (1960–1965)

 By 1960, Robinson was unquestionably the Oriole third baseman.
 He started the year in the sixth slot in the batting lineup but ascended to third after batting .333 in June and .351 in July.
-In July, he was selected to his first of 18 straight All-Star Games; he would be a part of both games from 1960–62, in which two games a year were played.
+In July, he was selected to his first of 18 straight All-Star Games; he would be a part of both games from 1960 to 1962, in which two games a year were played.
 On July 15, he recorded five hits in five at bats, becoming the first Oriole to hit for the cycle in a 5–2 victory over the Chicago White Sox.
 For the first time since their arrival in Baltimore, the Orioles were contenders for the AL pennant, part of a three-way race with the Yankees and the White Sox as September arrived.
-In the first game of an early September series against the Yankees in Baltimore, Robinson had the first RBI, then fielded a ball hit off of Milt Pappas's leg in the ninth and threw out Hector Lopez at first base.
+In the first game of an early September series against the Yankees in Baltimore, Robinson had the first RBI, then fielded a ball hit off of Milt Pappas's leg in the ninth and threw out Héctor López at first base.
 He drove in the only runs in the second game, in which the Orioles took over first place in the AL on September 3.
 Baltimore swept the series, but a fever briefly hospitalized Robinson at the end of the series, and he went into a batting slump.
 After getting swept in a four-game series against New York later in the month, Baltimore finished in second.
 In 152 games, Robinson batted .294 and hit 14 home runs.
 He finished third in AL Most Valuable Player (MVP) voting (behind Roger Maris and Mickey Mantle), was named the Most Valuable Oriole by sportscasters and sportswriters around Baltimore, and won his first of 16 consecutive Gold Glove Awards at third base.

 For most of 1961, Robinson batted first in Baltimore's lineup.
 He further solidified his defensive reputation in 1961; sportswriter Bob Addie reported, "The 'young old-timers' in the press box are beginning to compare Baltimore's Brooks Robinson with the great third basemen of the past."
 One of two players in the AL to appear in every game of the season, he batted .287 with 192 hits (second in the league only to Norm Cash's 193) and seven home runs.